 “Each silo side shows a different stage of the flowering cycle of this species of Banksia, only found between Esperance and Albany,” Amok Island said.

 “From flower buds, to full bloom, to seedpods developing, drying out and opening.
 The animals are this species’ main pollinators; the Honey Possum and New Holland Honey eater.
 The artwork encircles the three silos infinitely; the final silo marks the beginning once again of the first, making a connection with the cycle of the seasons and grain farming processes this area is known for.”

 Amok Island’s recently completed commission for CBH silos in Ravensthorpe sits within the Fitzgerald Biosphere, an area of internationally significant biodiversity situated at the border of the Goldfields-Esperance and Great Southern regions.
-Like his silo mural, the Fitzgerald Biosphere exhibition works — which include a commissioned mural on the gallery wall — depict a selection of flora endemic to the Biosphere, an area containing around 20 per cent of Western Australia’s native plant species.
+Following the project, in October 2016, the Amsterdam- born, multi-disciplinary artist exhibited a new body of work at FORM Gallery developed around Six Stages of Banksia baxteri and depicting a selection of flora endemic to the Biosphere, an area containing around 20 per cent of Western Australia’s native plant species.

 Read together, these two solo exhibitions reimagine some of the State’s most remote landscapes, while showcasing the diversity of FORM’s ongoing regional programming.
 Fitzgerald Biosphere will also feature’s PUBLIC Art In Ravensthorpe, a short film by Peacock Visuals documenting the 31 day process and finished artwork.
 Watch It Here